jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Monoco: Normally I enjoy a little destruction, but this doesn't feel right

 No ideas yet.

-> Act 2: Mask-Keeper battle
-> Sciel: This mask can't hurt me.
-Because it is me.

-Reprint of Mask of Memory?

-> Act 2: Camp
-> Verso: My beautiful sister doesn't need this ugly mask.

-Reprint of Unmask?

 > Act 2: Camp
 > Renoir: You embrace her, yet you are condeming her to die.